2025–2026 Philippine anti-corruption protests: September 20

 Local residents of Hagonoy, Bulacan, held a protest on 3.9 ft high tide water that engulfed many areas in the town and in the towns plaza to protest the failed flood control projects in the town.

 In Baguio City, a city-wide walkout was staged by students of Saint Louis University where it was participated by local chapters of Anakbayan, Bahaghari, Innabuyog-Gabriela Youth, Kabataan Partylist, and National Union of Students of the Philippines (NUSP).
 Students wore black and chanted "Marcos singilin, Duterte panagutin!"
 (Charge Marcos, hold Duterte accountable!).
-They said that “accountability must extend to President Ferdinand Marcos Jr., as he himself signed the budget that enabled these corrupt schemes; he bears primary responsibility.”
+They said that "accountability must extend to President Bongbong Marcos, as he himself signed the budget that enabled these corrupt schemes; he bears primary responsibility."
 The protest was staged as a build-up for the September 21 protests.